-Governor’s Office – Joint News Release – Thirty Meter Telescope set to start constructionPosted on Jul 10, 2019 in Latest News, Press Releases
+Governor’s Office – Joint News Release – Thirty Meter Telescope set to start constructionPosted on Jul 10, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and the Thirty Meter Telescope International Observatory (TIO) today announced that construction of the Thirty Meter Telescope (TMT) will begin the week of July 15, 2019.

 The State Department of Transportation announced that Mauna Kea Access Road will be closed and there could be lane and other road closures associated with large equipment movement beginning July 15.
 In addition, hunting units A, K, and G in the Mauna Kea Forest Reserve area will be temporarily closed to hunting effective July 15.
 Both measures are being taken to ensure the safety and security of the public and personnel involved in moving equipment for the TMT project up the Mauna Kea Access Road.